Please note: This programme is now closed.

 Our Impact

-As a result of the programme, 122 apprentices are in the process of being hired by 10 medium-sized companies operating in a diverse set of industries; sectors such as renewable energy, sports goods, textiles, and electronics have been represented in the scheme.
-The apprentices are being provided with both on-the-job and classroom-based training through which their technical and soft skills are being developed while they also earn a living.
-Areas in which apprentices are gaining technical skills include moulding, designing, tailoring, painting, welding, upholstery, inventory management, and more.
+As a result of the programme, 122 apprentices were given a chance to be hired by 10 medium-sized companies operating in a diverse set of industries; sectors such as renewable energy, sports goods, textiles, and electronics have been represented in the scheme.
+The apprentices were provided with both on-the-job and classroom-based training through which their technical and soft skills were developed while they also earned a living.
+Areas in which apprentices were gaining technical skills included moulding, designing, tailoring, painting, welding, upholstery, inventory management, and more.

-By the end of this first cycle of the apprenticeship scheme, our aim is to ensure that all the apprentices trained under the programme are equipped with the right skills and knowledge to be accepted by industry, increasing their chances of employability.
+By the end of this first cycle of the apprenticeship scheme, the aim was to ensure that all the apprentices trained under the programme were equipped with the right skills and knowledge to be accepted by industry, increasing their chances of employability.